mbensmida/sphinx-poc/docs/Space/Manage-Space-Settings.rst

       3. Click Invite to invite your selected group.

 After that, you will see the list of invited users.
-The invitees will see your invitations in the `Invitations application <#PLFUserGuide.GettingStarted.SocialIntranetHomepage.IntranetApplications.InvitationsApplication>`__ at the right panel of their homepage.
+The invitees will see your invitations in the :ref:`Invitations application <InvitationsApp>` at the right panel of their homepage.

 Revoking your invitations
 ---------------------------